twiddlingbits/twr-wasm/docs/more/production.md

-<h1> Production</h1>
+---
+title: CORS headers needed to use twrWasmModuleAsync
+description: twr-wasm class twrWasmModuleAsync uses SharedArrayBuffers, and there are special CORS headers that need to be enabled to use SharedArrayBuffers.
+---

+# CORS headers needed to use twrWasmModuleAsync

 **Important Production Note**

-twr-wasm class twrWasmModuleAsync uses SharedArrayBuffers, and there are special CORS headers needed for these, that are not widely enabled by default on web servers.  [server.py](https://github.com/twiddlingbits/twr-wasm/blob/main/examples/server.py) or [staticwebapp.config.json](https://github.com/twiddlingbits/twr-wasm/blob/main/scripts/staticwebapp.config.json) shows which headers to set (also see the SharedArrayBuffer documentation online).
+twr-wasm class `twrWasmModuleAsync` uses `SharedArrayBuffers`, and there are special CORS headers that need to be configured to use `SharedArrayBuffers`, that are not widely enabled by default on web servers.
+The [server.py](https://github.com/twiddlingbits/twr-wasm/blob/main/examples/server.py) or [staticwebapp.config.json](https://github.com/twiddlingbits/twr-wasm/blob/main/scripts/staticwebapp.config.json) examples show which headers to set (also see the `SharedArrayBuffer` documentation online).